-All similarity-based methods have in common that they try to minimize a local error term.
-To control the global error, techniques inspired by physical processes were proposed.
+Techniques inspired by physical processes were proposed to better control the global error of the simplified representation.
 The evolving physical process, e.g., anisotropic diffusion, creates a scalar field that reflects the structure of the flow field.
 The clusters are extracted by partitioning the scalar field.

 The approach by Garcke et al. $[GPR^+01]$ is based on a physical clustering model, the Cahn Hillard model, which is used to describe clustering in metal alloys.
 When applied to a fine-grained, noise-like signal, this method creates clusters that are aligned to the flow, which determines the anisotropy of the operator.
-The diffusion time serves as a multiscale parameter that leads from fine cluster granularity to successively coarser clusters.
+The diffusion time serves as a multi scale parameter that leads from fine cluster granularity to successively coarser clusters.
 The clusters are identified by extracting connected components with values ≥ 0 in the diffusion solution.
-A similar approach was taken by Griebel et al. [GPR+04], who define an anisotropic diffusion tensor based on the flow direction.
+A similar approach was taken by Griebel et al. $[GPR^+04]$, who define an anisotropic diffusion solution.

+fusion tensor based on the flow direction.
 This tensor induces an anisotropic differential operator, which defines strong (flow-aligned) and weak (flow-orthogonal) couplings between mesh neighbor points.
 The anisotropic differential operator is discretized using finite elements.
-Thus, a stiffness matrix is obtained that is progressively simplified using the algebraic multigrid method.
-The supports of the basis functions delivered by the algebraic multigrid method are used to decompose the flow structure into clusters.
+Thus, a stiffness matrix is obtained that is progressively simplified using the algebraic multi grid method.
+The supports of the basis functions delivered by the algebraic multi grid method are used to decompose the flow structure into clusters.